grabla66/CAN_BUS/README.md

 It is written around the inno-maker USB2CAN device.
 This device is connected to the Pi via a single USB lead.

-Install python3-can by running
+Install python3-can
 $ sudo apt install python3-can

-For useful debug tools, install
+For useful debug tools
 $ sudo apt-get install can-utils

 Note: If the Race Technology Dash4Pro is the only device on the CAN bus, then you must turn Silent Mode off on the D4P otherwise this will not work.
 CAN requires at least one active device present for frames to be ackowledged.
 Silent mode is turned off using the Dash4Pro designer program.